-Challenge number Detail of challenge 1 Some pupils have fallen behind or have gaps in reading, writing and mathematics as a result of Covid-19 and the enforced school closures.
-2 Communication and Language skills on entry are typically low for many pupils.
+Challenge number Detail of challenge 1 Communication and Language skills on entry are low.
 A high proportion of pupils have entered school with very poor speaking, listening and attention skills, observed through baseline assessments.
-3 Some disadvantaged pupils have low self- esteem and self-worth and low resilience.
+2 Some pupils have fallen behind or have gaps in reading, writing and mathematics as a result of Covid-19 and the enforced school closures.
+3 Significant proportions of pupils who receive the Pupil Premium entitlement are also pupils with SEND and have complex needs that can have an adverse effect on their learning.
+Those with identified Speech and Language needs/ASD are multi-disadvantaged.
+4 Some disadvantaged pupils have low self- esteem and self-worth and low resilience.
 We need to meet the social and emotional needs of disadvantaged children so that they can have high aspirations and achieve well.

-4 Significant proportions of pupils who receive the Pupil Premium entitlement are also pupils with SEND and have complex needs that can have an adverse effect on their learning.
-Those with identified Speech and Language needs/ASD are multi-disadvantaged.
 5 Some of our disadvantaged pupils have poor attendance and timekeeping.
-6 Some disadvantaged children have been very adversely affected by school closures and this has impacted on their learning behaviours including being independent and self-motivated and an ability to concentrate well and work co-operatively with others.
-7 A lack of cultural capital for the most disadvantaged pupils.
+6 A lack of cultural capital for the most disadvantaged pupils.
+7 Some disadvantaged children have been very adversely affected by school closures and this has impacted on their learning behaviours including being independent and self-motivated and an ability to concentrate well and work co-operatively with others.

 8 Some parents of our Pupil Premium pupils are harder to engage in their child's learning and these pupils lack the support that more advantaged pupils receive at home.